Oklahoma City man arrested for animal cruelty after he was seen dragging, slamming dog

 When police arrived, several people pointed them in the direction of the suspect, the report states.

-Witnesses told police the suspect, identified as 40-year-old Lyle Rony Benavides, had been picking his dog up by a choke collar and had also been seen punching the dog on the head multiple times..
+Witnesses told police the suspect, identified as 40-year-old Lyle Rony Benavides, had been picking his dog up by a choke collar and had also been seen punching the dog on the head multiple times.

 According to the police report, witnesses say Benavides also picked the dog up off the ground and slam it on the concrete several times.